helsinki’s lgbt youth in focus

 Sergei Pavlov grew up in a small, landlocked town of 10,000 people called Somero in southern Finland.
 He discovered photography as a teenager and it became his escape from the boredom of his countryside existence.
-It didn't take him any closer to the artistic community in the beginning -- he started out working as a product photographer in a carpet factory.
-"Soon I realised that I'm more interested in people than carpets so I moved to Helsinki," Pavlov explains.
+It didn't take him any closer to the artistic community in the beginning -- he started out working as a product photographer at a carpet factory.
+"Soon I realized that I'm more interested in people than carpets so I moved to Helsinki," Pavlov explains.
 In the Finnish capital he turned his camera on the city's LGBT scene.

 Pavlov himself is openly gay and happy, as he puts it, and the project became a way for him to reflect his growing sense of belonging to a community in the city.
-It was not his only aim however -- he also wanted to challenge the visual conventions of LGBT representation in photography.
-"I wanted to bring more diversity to how people see the LGBT scene", he explains.
+It was not his only aim, however -- he also wanted to challenge the visual conventions of LGBT representation in photography.
+"I wanted to bring more diversity to how people see the LGBT scene," he explains.
 "I don't think it's all about the glitter and champagne as it seems to be in many images.
 So I decided to make a portrait series that felt natural and timeless."

 "Most of my portraits have a similar mood to them.
-I think I just want to portray how I see people in this world: independent, fragile, present and real.
-Nothing too set-up or pre-arranged.
+I think I just want to portray how I see people in this world: independent, fragile, present, and real.
+Nothing too set up or prearranged.
 Beauty in ordinary things inspires me a lot.
 I just take things as they are and try to keep it real and down to earth," Pavlov adds.
 "I think the portraits are also really peaceful, since living as gay in Finland, it's really peaceful too, haha."

 "It has been beautiful to see how Helsinki Pride has grown bigger and bigger every year, and also same sex marriage was finally approved by the Finnish government, thanks to the hard working people campaigning about it and creating a movement.
-One of the most beautiful things in Helsinki is that people have realised that we have the power, there are so many individuals working for human rights and uniting all of us together, it's just amazing and beautiful to see how we can make a change in the world we live in."
+One of the most beautiful things in Helsinki is that people have realized that we have the power, there are so many individuals working for human rights and uniting all of us together, it's just amazing and beautiful to see how we can make a change in the world we live in."